 Recently, while chatting with some friends of mine, an interesting topic came up involving economics, its evolution and subsequent impact on our society over the years.
 We were later on joined by a fellow who was quite learned and knowledgeable in economics based on the thoughts he shared.
 What stood out for me was his argument that economic knowledge without political power in this day and age is hardly effective.
 He then posed an intriguing question; “Is economics dead?”
 To which we all responded almost in unison “No!
 Ofcourse not!”
 “Economics cannot die, it’s part of life!”
 One of us added.

-Nevertheless, in my humble opinion, economics has been put in an ideological box and maliciously suffocated by the major players who use power backed by their selfish and myopic interests.
+In my humble opinion, economics has been put in an ideological box and maliciously suffocated by the major players who use power backed by their selfish and myopic interests.
 As a result, key policy decisions that affect the multitudes are taken by the minority.

 Yesterday, I came across a very interesting article in the Daily Monitor Newspaper regarding peoples’ spending habits.
 I found it related to my previous article titled “Living within our means for a better tomorrow” and was therefore prompted to share it with you this day.

 The phrase, “Failing to make ends meet ” is common in Uganda and it means that a person has got into a pattern where their income does not cover the money they spend month after month.
 In our book, “Make Sense of Your Money” we describe this situation as having more months at the end of the money- meaning the salary gets finished several days before the next pay cheque.